emmanuelalo52/LLaMA-3.2-Multimodal/README.md

 - A projection layer that maps vision embeddings into the language model embedding space.
 - A Llama-like autoregressive transformer that consumes merged text+image embeddings for multimodal generation.

-This README documents the code you uploaded and provides practical usage examples, bug fixes, and suggestions for training and evaluation.

 ---
 ## Repository structure (what I saw)

 - `siglip.py` — **(the Siglip vision transformer code you pasted in chat)** — Vision encoder implementation (patch embedding, position embedding, multi-head attention, MLP and transformer encoder layers).
 - `model.py` — Language + multimodal model (Llama variants, rotary embeddings, grouped-query attention, multimodal projector, and the top-level `MllamaForConditionalGeneration`). fileciteturn0file0
 - `processing_mllama.py` — Image preprocessing and `MllamaImageProcessor` helper (resizing, normalization, token insertion). fileciteturn0file1

-> Note: I reference `model.py` and `processing_mllama.py` above because they were uploaded and are available.
-The Siglip code was provided in the message — treat it as `siglip.py` for the examples below.

 ---
 ## Installation & dependencies